 - Language Teaching Pedagogy in the 'postmethod condition'

 - Innovative approaches to language teaching, incl. e-learning and e-assessment

 - Fostering language acquisition and intercultural communication through tandem exchanges / telecollabation

 - Language policy, esp. medium of instruction policies

-I regularly attend and present at conferences and workshops on innovations in language teaching as well as language policy and have been involved in the following conferences:
+I regularly attend conferences and workshops and have presented at the following conferences:

 June 2019: Poster presented (together with Sonia Cunico) at Education Conference, University of Exeter.

 January 2019: Paper given (together with Sonia Cunico) at the AULC 'Linguistic transitions: towards languages for life' Conference at King's College London on 'The EU-Funded EUniTa Project: A European Language Tandem for all Students'.